UMAprotocol/UMIPs/UMIPs/umip-93.md

 Step 4: multiply the median price of UMAUSD by USD/EUR to get UMA/EUR or divide 1 by UMA/EUR to get EUR/UMA.

+Step 5: Round the price based on the rounding defined in `Technical specifications` section.

 #### Steps to construct historical prices:
 Step 1: query historical prices for UMAUSD for the 10th of May 2021 at 6:03pm:
 •	Coinbase Pro UMA/USD: https://api.cryptowat.ch/markets/coinbase-pro/UMAUSD/ohlc?after=1620669780&before=1620669780&periods=60